Exam Resources

 - We can use

-s in the ranges of 30000+ which we will need to remember.
+LoadBalancerservice to expose traffic outside the cluster.
+However, we need to create new load balancers for each application.
+The load balancers would have thenodePorts in the ranges of 30000+ which we will need to remember.
 Another proxy layer can be introduced on top to manage them - However, to manage configurations such as path based routing, SSL, and other HTTP (Layer7) configs on the Kubernetes layer, we can instead use Ingress

 - Kubernetes doesn’t have Ingress controller built in.
 We can deploy NGINX, HAProxy, Istio or similar Reverse Proxy tools